Punktum-dk/sandbox-environment-specification/README.md

 Method 2 can at this time not be simulated, as described in the section on the self-service portal.

-The recommended way to a bypass this is by using method 1, eventhough this might not match you final implementation.
+The recommended way to a bypass this is by using method 1, even though this might not match you final implementation.

 The bypass can be accomplished by adding a time stamp to the application, whether it is via: EPP or the registrar portal (RP)